 I’ve already replaced the battery so that I can work more than 1 hour while hooked up to Wi-Fi without being plugged in.
 I can’t have more than three browser windows open at the same time without the computer slowing to a crawl, but I can deal.

-I thought I would be able to use my new iPad Pro as a laptop replacement but there were just too many things I need to do with YMMV’s website that were difficult to do without a keyboard or mouse.
-Bringing my ancient laptop with me for trips more than 1-2 days is worth the extra weight, considering how much easier things are on a computer instead of a tablet.
-I’ve also been able to connect to Wi-Fi networks with the computer that weren’t accessible with the iPad.
+I thought I would be able to use my new iPad Pro as a laptop replacement but there are too many things I need to do with YMMV’s website that I can’t do without a keyboard or mouse even after multiple updates to the iPad OS.
+Bringing my ancient laptop with me for trips more than 1-2 days is worth the extra weight, considering how much quicker I can work on a computer instead of a tablet.
+I’ve also been able to connect to Wi-Fi networks with my computer that I couldn’t access on the iPad.

 While I know there are some camera geeks who can’t travel without their digital SLR camera, I’ve left that behind.
 I can deal with phone pictures if I don’t have to lug around a huge camera frame with me for the whole trip.